Beryllium Testing Laboratory

 Beryllium is a metal that is primarily used as a hardening agent in alloys.
 Its low density, heat stability and high melting point have made it of benefit to the aerospace and defense industries.
 However, beryllium dust or fumes produced during machining or manufacturing activities can cause sensitivity in some persons that may lead to chronic beryllium disease.

-The Oak Ridge Institute for Science and Education (ORISE) Beryllium Testing Laboratory is one of only four laboratories in the United States approved to perform the beryllium lymphocyte proliferation test (BeLPT), which is a key component to the beryllium screening process.
+The Oak Ridge Institute for Science and Education (ORISE) Beryllium Testing Laboratory is one of only three laboratories in the United States approved to perform the beryllium lymphocyte proliferation test (BeLPT), which is a key component to the beryllium screening process.
 The laboratory is certified under the Clinical Laboratory Improvement Act (CLIA) guidelines and has been awarded the prestigious College of American Pathologists (CAP) certification.

 Ideally, the test produces one of two results: